 San Diego Wrongful Death Lawyer

 If a loved one has died due to the wrongful act or neglect of another, contact a San Diego wrongful death attorney at the Liljegren Law Group today for a free legal consultation.
-Our personal injury lawyers have years of experience representing families in wrongful death cases San Diego and across California.
+Our lawyers have years of experience representing families in wrongful death cases San Diego and across California.
 Unfortunately, time is of the essence in these devastating cases and it is important to contact a legal team as soon as possible.

 A wrongful death occurs when a person is killed due to negligence or misconduct of another individual, company or entity.
 In San Diego, this can be a result of a car accident, burn injury, or any other serious accident.